Adoption lawyers serving West Virginia

 Let our dedicated attorneys lead you down the right path

 Adopting a child can be the best decision of your life.
 It’s something that can bring you and the child great joy and happiness.
 But if you’re unsure how the process works or need help navigating the system, things can quickly become overwhelming and frustrating.
 The adoption lawyers from our West Virginia law firm are here to help.
 Our attorneys know how the system works here in the Mountain State and take pride in helping adoptive parents in West Virginia make their dreams come true.
 Let the dedicated legal team from Klie Law Offices walk you through the steps so you can finalize your adoption.
-Contact us today for your free consultation.
+Contact us today for a consultation.

 If you’re trying to adopt a child, our lawyers can work with you to find an adoption agency.
 We can handle all the paperwork and be your representative in court proceedings.
 Whether you are trying to do a private adoption or you want to adopt your foster child, stepchild or a child who’s your relative, an experienced West Virginia adoption attorney from our law firm can help.
 We have experience dealing with the West Virginia Department of Health and Human Resources (DHHR) as well as other childcare agencies located throughout the state.
 If you’re considering adoption, make things easy on yourself and get experienced legal counsel to guide you through the process.
 Get in touch with Klie Law Offices right away.